infor-design/enterprise/specs/FORMBUTTON.md

 ## Mobile

-**Touch** - When a button is touched there is a 300ms delay this should be normalized so the button opens immediately.
+**Touch** - When a button is touched some schools say you should normalize the 300ms touch delay for percieved performance.
+However, this my cause issues with accessibility as a pinch over the button would be treated as a click.

 ## Animations